 A person, or system, can be said to have a Knowledge Base, which allows that person or system to understand received information.
-For example, a person who has a Knowledge Base that includes an understanding of English will be able to read, and understand, an English text.
+For example, a person who has a Knowledge Base that includes an understanding of written English will be able to read, and understand, an English text.